• Skip to primary navigation

 From fruit syrups to pancake syrups, the options are endless.

-It’s important to understand the differences between these types of syrups to pick the best one.
+It's important to understand the differences between these types of syrups to pick the best one - a focused comparison like agave vs simple syrup comparison for swaps can help decide which suits a recipe.

 One type is fruit syrup.